bitwarden/help/_articles/account/keyboard-shortcuts.md

 ## Browser extension shortcuts

 {% callout info %}
-Note: Autofill for Microsoft Edge requires the latest Chromium-based version.
+- Autofill for Microsoft Edge requires the latest Chromium-based version.
+- Some browsers may use the below key combinations for other default shortcuts and may require configuration.
+- You can configure browser extension shortcuts on most Chrome-based browsers (Chrome, Edge, Vivaldi, Brave, etc.) by visiting `chrome://extensions/shortcuts`.
+- Firefox shortcuts can be changed by [managing extension shortcuts](https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox).
 {% endcallout %}

-You can change browser extension shortcuts on most Chrome-based browsers by visiting a url, such as `chrome://extensions/shortcuts`.
-Firefox shortcuts can be changed by [managing extension shortcuts](https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox).
-By default, the Browser Extension shortcuts are:

 - Ctrl/CMD `+` Shift `+` Y  `→` Activate extension
 - Ctrl/CMD `+` Shift `+` L  `→` Autofill, press again to cycle through matching logins
-  {% callout success %}If a login uses the [Bitwarden Authenticator]({% link _articles/features/authenticator-keys.md %}) for TOTPs, using the `Cmd/Ctrl + Shift + L` will automatically copy your TOTP to your clipboard after auto-filling.
-All you have to do is `Cmd/Ctrl + V` to paste!{% endcallout %}
 - Ctrl/CMD `+` Shift `+` 9  `→` Generate a password and copy it to the clipboard
 - Ctrl/CMD `+` Shift `+` N  `→` Lock extension

+{% callout success %}If a login uses the [Bitwarden Authenticator]({% link _articles/features/authenticator-keys.md %}) for TOTPs, using the `Cmd/Ctrl + Shift + L` will automatically copy your TOTP to your clipboard after auto-filling.
+All you have to do is `Cmd/Ctrl + V` to paste!
+{% endcallout %}

 ## Desktop application shortcuts